Implementing EPSG:3857 vs EPSG:4326 in Folium

 web_mercator = pyproj.CRS("EPSG:3857")

-"""Convert EPSG:3857 (meters) to Folium-ready [lat, lon]"""
+"""Convert EPSG:3857 meter coordinates to a Folium-ready [lat, lon] pair."""

-lon, lat = transformer.transform(x_meters, y_meters)
+lon, lat = transformer_to_wgs84.transform(x_meters, y_meters)

-return [lat, lon] # Folium strictly requires [lat, lon]
+return [lat, lon] # Folium strictly requires [lat, lon] order

 m = folium.Map(